Best Architectural Glass for Aluminum Windows: Engineering Selection Guide

 Hard-Coat Low-E Glass

 Hard-coat Low-E features better scratch resistance and simpler processing at a lower manufacturing cost.
-However, its thermal insulation performance is noticeably weaker compared to soft-coat alternatives, and is generally reserved for budget renovation projects.
+However, its thermal insulation performance is noticeably weaker compared to soft-coat alternatives and is generally reserved for budget renovation projects.

 4. Laminated Glass: Structural Safety and High-Rise Protection